Valour Launches Eight New Etps On Spotlight Stock Market, Including Bitcoin Cash (BCH), Unus Sed Leo (LEO), OKB (OKB), Polygon (POL), Algorand (ALGO), Filecoin (FIL), Arbitrum (ARB), And Stacks (STX)

 About DeFi Technologies

-DeFi Technologies Inc. (Nasdaq: DEFT ) (CBOE CA: DEFI ) (GR: R9B ) is a financial technology company bridging the gap between traditional capital markets and decentralized finance (“ DeFi” ).
+DeFi Technologies Inc. (Text>Nasdaq: DEFT ) (Text>CBOE CA: DEFI ) (Text>GR: R9B ) is a financial technology company bridging the gap between traditional capital markets and decentralized finance (" DeFi" ).
 As the first Nasdaq-listed digital asset manager of its kind, DeFi Technologies offers equity investors diversified exposure to the broader decentralized economy through its integrated and scalable business model.
 This includes Valour, which offers access to over sixty-five of the world's most innovative digital assets via regulated ETPs; Stillman Digital, a digital asset prime brokerage focused on institutional-grade execution and custody; Reflexivity Research, which provides leading research into the digital asset space; Neuronomics, which develops quantitative trading strategies and infrastructure; and DeFi Alpha, the Company's internal arbitrage and trading business line.
 With deep expertise across capital markets and emerging technologies, DeFi Technologies is building the institutional gateway to the future of finance.
-Follow DeFi Technologies on LinkedIn and X/Twitter , and for more details, visit
+Follow DeFi Technologies on Text>LinkedIn and Text>X/Twitter , and for more details, visit Text> Technologies Subsidiaries

 About Valour

-Valour Inc. and Valour Digital Securities Limited (together,“ Valour ”) issues exchange traded products (“ ETPs” ) that enable retail and institutional investors to access digital assets in a simple and secure way via their traditional bank account.
+Valour Inc. and Valour Digital Securities Limited (together, " Valour ") issues exchange traded products (" ETPs" ) that enable retail and institutional investors to access digital assets in a simple and secure way via their traditional bank account.
 Valour is part of the asset management business line of DeFi Technologies.
-For more information about Valour, to subscribe, or to receive updates, visit valour.co .
+For more information about Valour, to subscribe, or to receive updates, visit href="" rel="nofollow" target="_blank">valour .

 About Reflexivity Research